-The Peace Science Digest provides analysis and access to the top research in the field of Peace and Conflict Studies.
+The Peace Science Digest provides access to and useful analysis of the top research in the field of Peace and Conflict Studies.

-Published bimonthly, we aim to provide a mutually beneficial link between the field’s academic community and its practitioners, the media, activists, public policy-makers, and other possible beneficiaries.
+Published bi-monthly, the Digest aims to provide a mutually beneficial link between the field’s academic community and its practitioners, the media, activists, public policy-makers, and other possible beneficiaries.

-The Peace Science Digest is formulated to enhance awareness of literature addressing the key war prevention issues of our time by making available an organized, condensed and comprehensible analysis.
-We are creating a resource for the practical application of the field’s academic knowledge.
+The Peace Science Digest is formulated to enhance awareness of scholarship addressing key questions on war and peace by making available an organized, condensed and comprehensible analysis–creating a resource for the practical application of the field’s academic knowledge.

 The research and theory needed to guide peace workers to produce more enduring and positive peace, not only more peace studies, have come to stay.
 Bridging the gap between the peace movement moralism and foreign policy pragmatism is a major challenge facing everyone who seeks to achieve peace on Earth.
 (Johan Galtung and Charles Webel)